Costa Rica–United States relations: U.S. Embassy in San José, Costa Rica

 The U.S. Embassy in Costa Rica is in San José.
 The embassy's office building was built in 1980 and designed by architect Robert Marquis.
 The current Ambassador is Cynthia Telles.

 Centro Cultural Costarricense Norteamericano

 The Centro Cultural Costarricense Norteamericano is a non-profit Costa-Rican association established in 1945 and declared 'public interest' by the Costa-Rican government in 1993.

 This association's stated mission is "to lead in innovative ways of teaching languages and the promotion of inter-cultural experiences," more precisely with regards to the United States.

 It is partnered with the Embassy of the United States in San José.

-Costa Rican Embassy in Washington D.C.

-The Costa Rican Embassy to the United States is located in Washington D.C.
-The Costa Rican ambassador is Dr. Fernando Llorca Castro.

 Education

 The American International School of Costa Rica serves American families in Costa Rica.